Central Nervous System Lymphoma

 Do you have any of these symptoms?

-For the diagnosis of cerebral nervous system (CNS) lymphomas, a neuroimaging test is performed (a scan or magnetic resonance imaging with contrast injection) that reveals the existence of a lesion, although it will be necessary to obtain a sample of the tumor to establish the definitive diagnosis.
+For the diagnosis of lymphoma of the cerebral nervous system (CNS), a neuroimaging test (a scan or an MRI with contrast injection) is performed to reveal the existence of a lesion, although it will be necessary to obtain a sample of the tumour to establish the definitive diagnosis.

-In addition, it is recommended to carry out a lumbar puncture for analysis of the cerebrospinal fluid, as well as a magnetic resonance of the spinal cord and an ophthalmological examination to know the real extension of the cerebral lymphoma.
+In addition, a lumbar puncture for cerebrospinal fluid analysis is recommended, as well as an MRI of the spinal cord and an ophthalmological examination to determine the true extent of the brain lymphoma.

-In order to rule out a "systemic" lymphoma (that is, a lymphoma that has originated in another part of the body and has subsequently invaded the brain), it is necessary to complete the study with a scan and/or body PET, a testicular ultrasound and a bone marrow biopsy.
+In order to rule out "systemic" lymphoma (i.e. lymphoma that has originated elsewhere in the body and subsequently invaded the brain), it is necessary to complete the study with a body scan and/or PET scan, a testicular ultrasound and a bone marrow biopsy.

 Primary brain lymphomas are infiltrating and diffuse tumors.
 Therefore, surgery is indicated to obtain a sample and confirm the diagnosis (biopsy), but complete resection of the tumor is not necessary since it does not interfere with the prognosis.
 It is only performed when it is necessary to quickly relieve the symptoms or signs.